abhipsa99-ch/Biotechnology-Projects-/README.md

 - Explored filtration, chromatography, formulation, quality assurance, and manufacturing operations.
 - Gained understanding of GMP principles and biopharmaceutical production.

+### 2. An extension of cancer immunotherapy with dostarlimab, the PD1-PD L1 pathway blocker
+- Understanding Masking mechanism of cancer cells.
+- Gaining knowledge of monoclonal mAB or moAB.
+- Deep resarch on Dostarlimab and Cancer Immunotherapy
+- Analyzed Trail Results

 ### 3. HIV/AIDS Review

 Reviewed the following key aspects of HIV/AIDS: